next-time-space/cdn-service/README.md

 ### yml resource and definations
 ```
 server:
+  # Optional context path to your CDN service.
+Context path applies to both publish and CDN URIs
+  contextPath: cdn
   # Optional: configuration, if this configuration does not exist then you won't be able to publish.
   ssl-config:
     # SSL port for allowing secure publishing to CDN